Dr Katie Beswick

 Contribution to discipline

 I write arts criticism and opinion.
-My work has been published in online and in print publications, including Loud and Quiet Magazine, Culture Vulture and the Huffington Post.
+My work has been published in online and in print publications, including Loud and Quiet Magazine, Culture Vulture and Times Higher.

 Some examples of my work include:

-Prior to working at Exeter I taught at Queen Mary University of London and the University of Leeds, where I worked with a number of partner institutions to deliver teaching that offered experience of working in professional contexts.
+Prior to working at Exeter I taught at Queen Mary University of London and the University of Leeds, where I worked with a number of partner institutions to deliver teaching that offered experience of working with communities and local organisations.
 These included, Phakama, the Thackray Medical Museum and the National Coal Mining Museum England.